 Feel the beat.
-Listening to music can power you through workouts, and distract you from feeling like you're working out hard.
-According to the Wall Street Journal, the most movitvating songs have 125 to 140 beats per minute, such as Michael Jackson's "Beat It," "Gangnam Style," by Psy, and Lady Gaga's "Edge of Glory."
+Listening to music can help you to power through workouts.
+According to the Wall Street Journal, the most motivating songs have 125 to 140 beats per minute, such as "Beat It," by Michael Jackson; "Gangnam Style," by Psy; and "Edge of Glory," by Lady Gaga.

 Be smart about vitamins.
 Your body uses B vitamins to turn food into energy.
 The Bs include thiamine (vitamin B1), riboflavin (vitamin B2), niacin or niacinamide (vitamin B3), pantothenic acid (vitamin B5), pyridoxine (vitamin B6), biotin, folic acid, and cobalamin (vitamin B12).
 Try a B-complex supplement or multivitamin with Bs to fill in the dietary gaps as needed.

 Prioritize minerals.
 Zinc for immunity, calcium and magnesium for strong bones, and iron (if you are or tend to be iron deficient) are a good place to start.
 Be sure you get enough vitamin D as well, particularly to aid calcium absorption.
 Supplements that contain zinc should also contain copper.